Achronite/node-red-contrib-energenie-ener314rt/README.md

 }
 ```
 #### eTRV Commands
 The MiHome Thermostatic Radiator valve (eTRV) accepts commands to perform operations, provide diagnostics or perform self tests.
-The documented commands are provided in the table below.
+The documented commands are provided in the table below, there may also be other undocumented commands.

 | Command | # | Description | .data | Response Msg |
 |---|:---:|---|---|:---:|